digitallawyer/openlegaldictionary/_definitions/twelve-tables.md

   and accommodated to the manners of the Romans, partly of new provlslons, and main* ly, perhaps, of laws and usages under thelr ancient kings.
 They formed the source and foundation for the whole later development of Roman jurisprudence.
-They exist now only ln fragmentary form.
+They exist now only in fragmentary form.
 See 1 Kent* Comm.
 520
 published_at: '2018-07-07'
 layout: post
 ---